RAZASOFTWARESOLUTIONS/CRB/README.md

 HOW TO INSTALL

-open the follder car_rental_booking_app\build\app\outputs then OPEN THE app-release.APK and follow the insturction to install
+open the follder car_rental_booking_app\build\app\outputs or direct download the file app-release.APK then install the apk in android moible

 HOW TO RUN
 open the app